K. C. Abraham

 Kochakkan Chacko Abraham (20 January 1899 in Cochin, Kerala - 14 March 1986) was the Governor of Andhra Pradesh between 15 August 1978 - 15 August 1983.
 He belonged to the Indian National Congress.

 Early life

 He was born in Cochin, Kerala on 20 January 1899.
-He has a bachelor's degree and worked for 30 years as a teacher, also as a headmaster.
+He has a bachelor's degree and worked for 30 years as a teacher, and headmaster.

 Career

 He was a Member of Travancore Cochin Legislative Assembly (1954–56).
 He was the 1st and 2nd KLA Legislator from Njarakkal-Congress.

-He entered active politics quite late after he retired as a school headmaster.
-He was a member of the Congress working committee (CWC) at the time of the great split in 1969.
-With the 21 member committee split into 10 Pro- syndicate and 10 Pro- Indira group, it was KC Abraham who played a mediator role to bring the two groups together though he was very much pro- Syndicate.
-Finally he stood by his Pro- Syndicate conviction which resulted in the expulsion of Indira Gandhi from the Indian National Congress.
+He entered active politics quite late, after his retirement as a school headmaster.
+He was a member of the Congress Working Committee (CWC) at the time of the great split in 1969.
+With the 21 member committee split into 10 pro-Syndicate and 10 pro-Indira group, it was K.C.
+Abraham who played a mediator role to bring the two groups together though he was very much pro-Syndicate.
+Finally he stood by his pro-Syndicate conviction which resulted in the expulsion of Indira Gandhi from the Indian National Congress.